YouTube Lessons For Accent & PronunciationMay 28, 2020

-Plus, if you have questions or want to get really specific about how to create video lessons and online courses, we can discuss that as much as you like in the monthly Live Q and A sessions that are a part of the program.
+Plus, if you have questions or want to get really specific about how to create video lessons and online courses, we can discuss that as much as you like in the monthly Live sessions that are a part of the program.

 I am also always available in the program by chat or email for your questions.
 You really don’t have to do this alone.
 You’ll get all the support you need in the program.

 So I hope I have convinced you to start your channel!
 It’s been such an effective way to get the word out about my programs and services so I encourage you to try it out for yourself!

 Links and Resources For This Lesson:

 Teacher Training Courses at The Accent Channel offered for ASHA CEUs: https://www.theaccentchannel.com/teachertrainingcourses

 Accent Instructor Resources: Get my recommendations for the essential trainings, books, podcasts, software and more that you will need to start your own accent training business.